 Making the switch to energy efficient windows has become more and more common with homeowners in Colorado.
 We deal with massive swings in temperature from blazing summers to frozen winters and that takes a toll on our wallets.
 If your windows are old, builder grade, or an inferior product like aluminum you are probably paying a lot more for your heating and cooling than is necessary.
-We figured it’s a new year, new you…maybe new windows?
+We figure it’s a new year, new you…maybe new windows?
 We get it, you’re probably thinking to yourself, “I can’t afford new windows!” and believe us, we hear you.
 It’s a very common concern from our clients as well as industry wide.

+We may be mainly a painting company, but we know quite a bit about windows too!
 We’re not here to tell you that you need to upgrade your entire home.
-Every home is different and there are some good signs to know whether you should consider upgrading a few, some rooms, or the whole house.
+Every home is different and there are some good signs to know whether you should consider upgrading to energy efficient windows in a few rooms, some rooms, or the whole house.
 Plus, you may already have some seriously efficient windows and may not need to upgrade at all.
 The important thing is for you to have the tools necessary to know if there is an issue that could be costing you hundreds every year.
 Here’s what to look for:

-- Are your windows drafty?
+Are your windows drafty?
 If you constantly need a blanket wrapped around you when you’re trying to hang out in your living room your windows may be to blame.
 Hold your hand up to your window (not touching the glass), if there’s a quickly noticeable temperature change or if you can actually feel air coming through (brrr) you are a great candidate for new windows.
 Upgrading inefficient windows will add a ton of comfort to your home and allow you to stop fighting with the elements.

-- Do you see huge spikes in your heating/cooling costs during the winter and summer?
+Do you see huge spikes in your heating/cooling costs during the winter and summer?
 A moderate shift is to be expected.
 We’re lucky enough to live in a state where the temperature is comfortable enough to leave the windows open most of the time.
 That being said, if you’re shelling out hundreds come the colder or hotter months you may want to get a professional to look at your windows.
-Upgrading to energy star rated windows are an initial investment that can save you thousands in the long run.
+Upgrading to energy star rated efficient windows are an initial investment that can save you thousands in the long run.

-- Are your windows foggy with condensation?
+Are your windows foggy with condensation?
 This means that the seal has broken on your window and therefore it no longer contains argon gas between the panes.
 Argon gas acts as an insulator within the windows and is critical to their ability to keep your home comfortable.
 This is not be confused with a broken pane (i.e. broken glass) which can usually just be repaired.